How to Secure Multiple Domains with a Single SSL Certificate

 - Secures a single domain and all its subdomains.

-- For example, a Wildcard SSL for example.com would also secure blog.example.com, shop.example.com, and any other subdomains.
+example.com would also secure blog.example.com, shop.example.com, and any other subdomains.

 3. Multi-Domain Wildcard SSL Certificates